thecartercenter/nemo-docs/content/formsoptionsets/formsoptionsets.rst

 5. In the mission you are working on, click on the :guilabel:`Option Set` menu.
 6. Click :guilabel:`Import New Option Set`.
 7. Choose a Name for your option set.
-8. Choose the CSV or XLS file you created.
+8. Choose the CSV file you created.
 9. Click :guilabel:`Import`.

 Language translations